Frequently Asked Questions

 What constitutes an emergency or exigent circumstance for the purpose of FTA procurement?

-As general guidance you may want to read the equivalent guidance for Federal procurement in FAR 6.302-2 - Unusual and Compelling Urgency, and the discussion in the Best Practices Procurement Manual (BPPM) section 4.6.1.
-(Reviewed: June 2010)
+As general guidance, you may want to read the equivalent guidance for Federal procurement in FAR 6.302-2 - Unusual and Compelling Urgency, and the discussion in the Best Practices Procurement Manual (BPPM) section 2.8 – Other Than Full and Open Competition.
+(Revised: May 2017)

 Are the following examples of a contract amendment or modification that require a sole source justification?